 Haiti is prone to a range of hazards, including earthquakes, hurricanes, landslides, flash floods and drought.
-Significant environmental degradation caused by the over-exploitation of forest resources, soils, water, quarries and coastal waters, makes Haiti highly vulnerable to climate change.
+Significant environmental degradation caused by unsustainable exploitation of forest resources, soils, water, quarries and coastal waters, makes the Haitian people highly vulnerable to shocks and climate change.
 This degradation reduces the country’s ability to absorb the effects of extreme weather events, which results in compromised water resource systems, increased soil loss and intensification of coastal erosion and coastal ecosystem degradation.
-In such conditions, adaptation requires actions aimed at reducing degradation and reversing the trend to restore productive water and natural resource systems and ecosystem services.
+In such conditions, adaptation requires actions aimed at reducing environmental degradation and reversing the trend to restore productive water and natural resource systems and ecosystem services.

 Partners for Resilience aims to enhance resilience of communities in Haiti, increasing the capacity of vulnerable populations to face shocks, extreme weather events and impacts of climate change.
 PfR supported the positioning of the Haitian Red Cross as a partner in Integrated Risk Management, gender and social inclusion for the ministries and international institutions.
 This led to a cooperation agreement between the Haiti Red Cross and the Ministry of Environment aimed at strengthening the resilience of communities to the above mentioned disasters.
 PfR supported the integration of IRM into the Red Cross youth policy to ensure training and mobilisation of youth.
 In addition, PfR supported the integration of gender and social inclusion into the Haitian Red Cross services.

 Examples of the activities and achievements in Haiti

 - A multistakeholder early action protocol to prevent flooding.

 - The Y-adapt programme for engagement of young people in action on climate change.

 - Flood risk mapping to create evidence-based advocacy to support a flood early warning system in the Artibonite river basin.